 Taking a deep breath, I forced myself away from the phone and chose to clean the house instead.
 The pressure I felt on my chest didn’t let up until I put on some worship music and tried to ignore the urges.
 Worship music and listening to sermons helped sometimes, maybe one day I would experience a miracle and be released from this?

 The next three days were pretty rough as I did not touch my phone or my tablet except to do work and answer some calls.
-Tinashe had not been home since he left but I wasn’t too worried about it.
+Tinashe had not been home since he left but I hadn’t been worried about it.
 Not because I didn’t care, but I knew he would be back, I trusted him to know he would never quit on us like that.

 The craving I had was taking up all my mental capacity though.
 And I worked non-stop for three days straight trying to keep myself occupied so as not to give in to the urges.

-And speaking of God, I am ashamed to say that right now that as the church service progresses and as the MC started talking, I grabbed my phone and started reading.
+And speaking of God, I am ashamed to say that right now that as the church service progresses and as the MC started talking, I couldn’t stop myself from grabbing my phone opening my current book.
 There was a chapter I had failed to finish and I really wanted to finish it.
-Yes, I was in church but instead of concentrating, I was reading a novel, such priorities.

-To be honest I hadn’t slept since yesterday and I had been dozing off even during worship.
+To be honest, I hadn’t slept since yesterday, and I had been dozing off even during worship.
 How embarrassing would it be if I got caught sleeping in church?
-I knew one thing that would keep me up, which was reading…no surprise there, so that’s what I was going to have to do.
+I knew one thing that would keep me up, which was reading…no surprise there, so that’s what I am going to have to do.
 Next Saturday I would make sure to get some sleep.

-When my phone was gently pried from my hands, I froze, praying that it wasn’t a leader but maybe one of my friends.
+When my phone was gently pried from my hands, I froze, praying that it wasn’t a leader… maybe one of my friends?
 Sure it would be embarrassing having to explain to a friend, but better that than someone in authority.
 Being caught reading in church, was even more embarrassing than being caught sleeping.
-But in my mind, no one would grab my phone because they would be concentrating on what they came to church for, so reading was, in theory, safer than sleeping.
+But in my mind, no one would grab my phone because they would be concentrating on what they came to church for…like I should probably be doing… so reading was, in theory, safer than sleeping.

 I blindly passed on the offering basket without putting anything into it as I hadn’t even realized it was offering time.
 I would have to give my offering using Ecocash after the service.
 I was tense for a minute and was only able to relax when Tinashe sighed and grabbed my hand as we stood up for the last worship song before the Pastor came on to preach.

-I definitely wasn’t expecting his kiss of reassurance on my forehead, but it was welcomed.
-He wouldn’t be trying to reassure me if he was still angry at me, that means he believed me now.
+I definitely wasn’t expecting his kiss of reassurance on my forehead, but I welcomed it.
+He wouldn’t be trying to reassure me if he was still angry at me, which means he believed me now.
 And maybe, just maybe, we could work through this together.

 And then he whispered,